vishalkumarAdpushup/Prebid.js/README.md

 ### Code Quality

-Code quality is defined by `.jscs` and `.jshint` files and errors are reported in the terminal.
+Code quality is defined by `.eslintrc.json` and errors are reported in the terminal.

-If you are contributing code, you should configure your editor with the provided `.jscs` and `.jshint` settings.
+If you are contributing code, you should [configure your editor](http://eslint.org/docs/user-guide/integrations#editors) with the provided `.eslintrc.json` settings.

 ### Unit Testing with Karma